GoogleCloudPlatform/community/tutorials/cloud-run-with-pomerium-for-end-user-access/index.md

 properly signed [identity token](https://cloud.google.com/run/docs/authenticating/service-to-service).
 This allows requests from other services running on
 Google Cloud or elsewhere to be securely authorized despite the endpoints being public.

+Browsers are not able to add these identity tokens to the `Authorization` header, so a proxy is required to authenticate end users to your Cloud Run service.
-These identity tokens are not easily set in a browser session and must be refreshed on a regular basis, preventing them from being useful for end-user authorization.
-Pomerium, however, can generate compatible tokens on behalf of end users be a proxy for the requests to these services.
+Pomerium can perform this role by generating compatible tokens on behalf of end users and then acting as a proxy for their requests.

 ## Objectives